syntaqx/weightloss-journal/README.md

 general solutions to help me keep my goals in line, and I essentially came down to two weight-loss facts that were important:

 - Intermittent Fasting is good, but not required
-- Calorie Counting in a calorie deficet was far more important
+- Operating in a caloric deficet was pretty much the only thing that mattered for weight loss

 And wound up finding an app that would help me with both: [Lose It!](https://www.loseit.com/)